The term AWS microservices is a bit of a misnomer. AWS, also known as Amazon Web Services, is a cloud platform created and powered by Amazon.

 There are several AWS services, but they can be broadly divided into three product offerings, EC2, the virtual machine service, Glacier, the cloud storage service, and S3, Amazon’s storage system.

-Microservices is a term that refers to a type of app development architecture.
+Microservices is a term that refers to a type of architecture.
 Microservices architecture is characterized by several independent modules working together to form one application.

 So, there is no such thing as an AWS microservice, but many developers would tell you that AWS is the best platform for implementing microservices architecture.

-AWS Microservices Resources
+Microservices AWS Resources

 Amazon Web Services (AWS) is arguably the most comprehensive platform for implementing microservices.
 AWS has the tools and resources to support any microservices architecture regardless of complexity or scale.

 - Amazon ECS